EnzoMartin/XenForo-Discord-Bot/README.md

 * Download and install [NodeJS][nodejs] version `5.x` or higher
 * Download and install [Python 2.7.3][python] and ensure it's available in the command line
 * Download and install [Redis] - [Windows installer][redis-windows]
-* Download and install [MySQL]
+* Download and install [XenForo]
 * Clone the repo
 * Follow the [Node Gyp setup guide]
 * Run `npm install grunt-cli babel-cli mocha node-gyp -g` from an elevated command runner
 * Run `npm install` from the repo base directory
+* Create a [local config file](#development) with the appropriate settings for Discord/XenForo/etc.
 * Run `node start.js` to start the application

-# Production Setup
+# Production setup
 Ensure that when installing OS packages you're getting the latest version from the package's maintainer and not the version as part of the OS's default package repository

 * Linux OS
 * Download and install [NodeJS][nodejs] version `5.x` or higher
 * Download and install the latest [Redis]
-* Download and install the latest [MySQL]
+* Download and install the latest [XenForo]
-    * Create a database and user for the application, make sure to set the appropriate `environment variables`
+    * Once all set up, make sure to set the appropriate `environment variables`
 * Set up a [DataDog] agent on the server
     * Hook up MySQL, and Redis [integrations] if the server is not already hooked up
 * Set up a process to start/restart `start.js` found in the application root with the `environment variables` mentioned below